built-on-openfin/workspace-starter/how-to/setup-automation-tests/README.md

 This example contains two packages which aim to simplify this process:

-* openfin-test-helpers - A set of helper methods that can be used in tests to automate access to the OpenFin objects and UI.
+* @openfin/automation-helpers - A set of helper methods that can be used in tests to automate access to the OpenFin objects and UI.

-* openfin-test-runner - A CLI which when passed a manifest and set of tests will launch the necessary processes to run the tests.
+* @openfin/automation-cli - A CLI which when passed a manifest and set of tests will launch the necessary processes to run the tests.
 The correct chromedriver version for the runtime from the manifest will be downloaded if required.

 ## To build